Facebook Pixel How to Make a DIY Ground Pod (for Low-Angle Wildlife Photos)

 5. A hex key/Allen key of the same size as the socket in the hex bolt.

-6. A wing nut to screw onto the bolt when the pan is not in use so you do not lost the bolt.
-Any kind of nut would work, but a wind nut is large enough to be difficult to lose, and easy to use with cold hands!
+6. A wing nut to screw onto the bolt when the pan is not in use so you do not lose the bolt.
+Any kind of nut will work, but a wing nut is large enough to be difficult to lose and easy to use with cold hands!

 Ground pod image 1

-Left: Frying pan with handle removed, showing the riveted bracket.
-Left: A 3/8" hex bolt.
+Left: My frying pan with the handle removed, showing the riveted bracket.
+Right: A 3/8″ hex bolt.

-The construction of the ground pod is very simple:
+The construction of the pod is very simple:

-1. First of all, remove the handle from the frying pan.
-It should be easily unscrewed from the pan, and removing it will make the pan a less awkward shape to store.
-You may well be left with a small, riveted bracket that the handle was screwed to, however this makes a convenient little place to hook the frying pan onto your camera bag using a carabiner, to save you having to carry it by hand.
+1. First, remove the handle from the frying pan.
+It should be easy to unscrew from the pan, and removing it will make the pan a less awkward shape to store.
+You may well be left with a small, riveted bracket that the handle was screwed to (see my image above!); however, this is a convenient little place to hook the frying pan onto your camera bag using a carabiner so you don’t have to carry it around by hand.

-2. Turn the pan upside down, and use the power drill to make a hole in the centre of the pan.
-Don’t apply too much downward force when drilling; otherwise you will end up deforming the centre of the pan, meaning your tripod head will not fit flush to the pan base.
+2. Next, turn the pan upside down, and use the power drill to make a hole in the pan’s center.
+Don’t apply too much downward force when drilling; otherwise, you’ll end up deforming the center of the pan, meaning your tripod head will not fit flush to the pan base.

 3. Once the hole is drilled, turn the pan back around, and use the hex key to screw the bolt through the pan and into your tripod head.